Revenues and pre-tax earnings per quarter were as follows in fiscal 2007:

 4. Currency translation effects

-The term of office of Mr. Justus Mische, who has been a member of the Supervisory Board since December 09, 2002, and who was selected by the Annual Shareholders’ Meeting, ended with the end of the Annual Shareholders’ Meeting on April 29, 2008, as he had reached the age limit specified in the articles of association.
+The term of office of Mr. Justus Mische, who had been a member of the Supervisory Board since December 9, 2002, and who was elected by the Annual Shareholders’ Meeting, ended with the end of the Annual Shareholders’ Meeting on April 29, 2008, as he had reached the age limit specified in the Articles of Association.

 On April 29, 2008, the Supervisory Board approved a reorganization of the Executive Board.
-The sales organizations of the two business divisions, webMethods and ETS, will each be placed under the direction of two Executive Board members with different regional responsibility.
-Region West (North and South America, Western and Southern Europe), will be led by Executive Board member Mark Edwards, who was previously the Chief Operation Officer for the ETS Division.
-Region East (Northern and Central Europe, Africa, Australia, and Asia) will be led by David Broadbent, who was previously the Chief Product Officer for the ETS Division, and who directed sales in the Asia/Pacific region.
+The sales organizations of the two business divisions, webMethods and ETS, have been placed under the joint direction of two Executive Board members with different regional responsibilities.
+Region West (North and South America, Western and Southern Europe), will be headed by Executive Board member Mark Edwards, previously Chief Operation Officer for the ETS division.
+Region East (Northern and Central Europe, Africa, Australia, and Asia) will be headed by David Broadbent, previously Chief Product Officer for the ETS Division, who directed sales in the Asia/Pacific region.